isc-projects/kea/doc/guide/ddns.rst

 -  ``port`` - the port on which the server listens for DDNS requests.
 It defaults to the standard DNS service port of 53.

-To create a new reverse DNS Server, one must first add a new server element to the domain and fill in its parameters.
+To create a new reverse DNS Server, a new server element must be added to the domain and its parameters filled in.
 If, for example, the service is running at "172.88.99.10", then set it as follows:

 ::